Start making profits now for free!

 This means they are predicting Manchester United may finish on either 76 or 77 points.
 The lower one is the selling price.
 The higher one is the price you buy at.

 If you buy the spread at £10 per point, and Manchester United finish on 84 points, you will win £65.
-That is £10 per point and £5 for the half a point.
+That is £10 per point and £5 for the half point.

 However if Manchester United finished on 75 points, then you would have lost a total of £25.